 Directions Because my children both had colleges on their lists that were more than a reasonable car ride from home, I gravitated to the Visiting and Directions tabs on the school websites.
 I clicked around to find out about the nearest airport, and train and bus stations, plus transportation to and from those hubs.

 Many schools also provide interactive maps so you can check out the route and actual distance from your home to the college.

 Commuter student info If the college has a significant number of students who drive to campus every day, you’ll likely find a tab for Commuter Students.
 If this is an option for your child, definitely click here to find out about the programs available to help commuter students feel the same connection to the campus as those residing there.
 You can also find details on parking fees and bus schedules here, too.
 If there’s no tab, then put the words “commuter students” in the search window.

-Campus life Pressing this tab should lead to info about what there is to do on- and off-campus, details about the town around the school, and transportation that gets students around campus as well as into town.
+Campus life Clicking this tab should lead to info about what there is to do on- and off-campus, details about the town around the school, and transportation that gets students around campus as well as into town.

 Off-campus is a big deal because you and your child will want to know about the restaurants, malls, movie theatres and other social sites in the area.
 You’ll want to know where the nearest Target or big box store is located since you’ll be making a trip there on move-in day and on most subsequent visits.

 The other parts of a college website Once you’re done with the Admissions or Future Students sections, continue to explore the website.
 Search athletics, student government, president’s office, academic calendar, etc. Click on some of the news items on the main page to see what the college is boasting about.